JohannesBuchner/OptNS/README.rst

     y_obs ~ Normal(y, sigma)
     y_obs ~ Poisson(y)
+    y_obs ~ GP(y)

 y may be one or multi-dimensional. sigma may be different for each y (heteroscadastic).
+GP may be a Gaussian process from celerite or george.

 Here we see that each component y_i changes y linearly with its normalisation parameter A_i.